zarf-dev/zarf/docs/3-create-a-zarf-package/2-zarf-components.md

 :::note

-`zarf prepare find-images` has some known limitations due to the numerous ways images can be defined in Kubernetes resources, but should work for most standard manifests, kustomizations, and helm charts.
+`zarf prepare find-images` will find images for most standard manifests, kustomizations, and helm charts, however some images cannot be discovered this way as some upstream resources (like operators) may bury image definitions inside.
+For these images, `zarf prepare find-images` also offers support for the draft [Helm Improvement Proposal 15](https://github.com/helm/community/blob/main/hips/hip-0015.md) which allows chart creators to annotate any hidden images in their charts along with the [values conditions](https://github.com/helm/community/issues/277) that will cause those images to be used.

 :::